billyfung/node-beginner/README.md

 npm install passport-github
 ```

 Now with that installed, to make sure of the strategy, the application must be configured properly for it.
+The general outline of how the authentication will work is that the developer will generate keys that will allow access to specific parts of user information for login.
+In order to obtain the keys, you will need to create a Github developer application and get the `CLIENT_ID` and `CLIENT_SECRET`.
+When a user wants to use Github to authenticate, they will be asked to authorize the application, and then once that is done, they will be redirected back to the web app.
 ####*`app.js`*